Amith-K-A/Transaction/README.md

 ### `Clone`

-Clone the project to local machine.
+Clone the project to the local machine.

 ### `npm install`

-Installs all the required dependencies for server.
+Installs all the required dependencies for the server.

 ### `npm run install-client`

-Installs all the required dependencies for client.
+Installs all the required dependencies for the client.

 ### `npm run dev`

-Starts the backend server and front end server for development environment.
+Starts the backend server and front end server for the development environment.

-Note: Make sure your mongoDB is running as [replica set](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/) in your local machine
+Note: Make sure your MongoDB is running as [replica set](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/) in your local machine

 ## Project links

 [Click here](https://transactions01.herokuapp.com/) for a demo

-Use Below Link for Backend test
+Use Below Link for the Backend test

 https://transactions01backend.herokuapp.com/

-### End points awailable
+### Endpoints available

 Note: `userId` is by default 1 as authentication is not added as of now.

 1. `/setup`
-    Type POST, Creats a new wallet for a user.
+    Type POST, Creates a new wallet for a user.

     Example: https://transactions01backend.herokuapp.com/setup